mancjs/hack-the-server-2/readme.md

-# Hack Me If You Can
+# Hack Me If You Can 2
-Node server for the MancJS [Hack Me If You Can](http://mancjs.com/#hack-the-server) event
+Node server for the second MancJS [Hack Me If You Can](http://mancjs.com/#hack-the-server-2) event